1994 San Francisco 49ers season: Schedule

-Game officials

 Regular season

 In 1994, after the retirements and departures of several stalwarts from the late 1980s and early 1990s teams, the 49ers spent large amounts of money on the addition of several star free agent veterans.
 The revamp focused mainly on defense, where six new starters including Ken Norton, Jr., Gary Plummer, Rickey Jackson, and Deion Sanders were implemented, all with the ultimate goal in mind of dethroning the Dallas Cowboys.
 Said safety Merton Hanks, "Those players came in on one and two-year deals and they understood, 'if we do not get it done this year this organization is going to blow itself up.'"
 Additionally, several rookie players made key contributions to the team, some becoming season-long starters.
 This included defensive tackle Bryant Young, fullback William Floyd, and linebacker Lee Woodall.
 The 49ers started slowly early in the season.
 They defeated the Raiders in a game where Jerry Rice broke the NFL record for career touchdowns, but followed with a 24–17 loss to the Kansas City Chiefs, led by former 49ers quarterback Joe Montana.

 Despite victories over the Rams and Saints, the 49ers offensive line was struggling, having lost four starters to injury, and in Week 5 the Niners were crushed 40–8 by the Eagles.
 Following the Eagles game, a poll conducted on local sports radio station KNBR showed that an overwhelming majority of 49er fans wanted head coach George Seifert fired.

 The game against the Eagles was a turning point for the 49ers despite being a lopsided loss.
 Steve Young was benched for Elvis Grbac abruptly during a series in the 3rd quarter.
 Soon after, Young was livid on the sidelines, shouting profanities at head coach George Seifert.
 Young later admitted "I was looking for a fistfight," and would later say that this incident caused his teammates to respond better to his leadership, as they saw how much he cared about winning ("It galvanized the guys behind Steve," said Brent Jones).

 The following week in Detroit, the 49ers trailed the Lions 7–0.
 After throwing a pass, Young was hit, picked up, and driven into the ground by three Lions defenders.
 After the hit, Young was screaming with his face dark red in color.
 He crawled most of the way off of the field before refusing help from the trainers as he limped the remaining way off the field.
-He miraculously returned to the field two plays later (NFL rules state that after trainers attend to an injured player, that player must leave the field for at least one play – Elvis Grbac came in for that one play and threw an incompletion) to lead the 49ers to a 27–21 victory.
+He miraculously returned to the field two plays later (NFL rules state that after trainers attend to an injured player, that player must leave the field for at least one play (Elvis Grbac came in for that one play and threw an incompletion) to lead the 49ers to a 27–21 victory.

 The team rallied around Young to win 10 straight games, including a 21–14 victory over the two-time defending Super Bowl champion Cowboys.
-During that span, the 49ers' average margin of victory was nearly 20 points per game; they broke 35 points scored seven times, four times breaking 40 points scored.
+During that span, the 49ers' average margin of victory was nearly 20 points per game; they broke 35+ points scored eleven times, breaking 40 points four of those times.